thejimmylin/j3y/markdowns/posts/how-to-create-a-docker-image.md

 ---
-title: How to create a docker image?
+title: How to create a Docker image?
+subtitle: Create a Docker image by yourself.
 createdBy: Jimmy Lin
 createdAt: 2021-08-01 13:44
-hasCover: true
 ---

 # How to create a docker image?